CrunchyData/pg_featureserv/hugo/content/usage/security.md

 weight: 400
 ---

-The basic principle of security is to connect the server to the database with a user that has just the access you want it to have, and no more.
+The basic principle of security in `pg_featureserv` is to connect the server to the database with a user that has just the access you want it to have, and no more.
 (Note: Postgres uses the term [database role](https://www.postgresql.org/docs/current/user-manag.html) when discussing user access permisions.)

 Start with a new, blank user.
 A blank user has no select privileges on tables it does not own.
 It does have execute privileges on functions.